18F/uswds-jekyll/README.md

 1. Assets configured at the `site` level (in your `_config.yml`) will be loaded in all pages that use the USWDS [layouts](#layouts).
-1. Those configured at the layout level (in that layout's frontmatter) will be loaded on all pages that use that layout, after site assets.
+1. Those configured at the layout level (in that layout's [front matter]) will be loaded on all pages that use that layout, after site assets.
-1. Those configured at the page level (in the page's frontmatter) will be loaded last.
+1. Those configured at the page level (in the page's [front matter]) will be loaded last.

 ## Customization